Call for Sites 2017

 The Council is starting work on a review of the Local Plan which will update the policies by which applications for new development will be considered.
 This will also include, where necessary, identifying land for development for a range of types including Housing, Economic Development, Retail & Leisure and Community Facilities uses up to 2035.

 One of the first steps of the review of the Local Plan is to establish what land is available for development within the Plan Area.
-To assist with this process we are therefore carrying out a Call for Sites consultation running until 6th October 2017 where local residents, landowners, developers and businesses can put forward sites in Richmondshire (outside of the Yorkshire Dales National Park) for consideration.
+To assist with this process a Call for Sites consultation was carried out over September and October 2017.
+Whilst the formal Call for Sites consultation has now ended local residents, landowners, developers and businesses can still put forward sites in Richmondshire (outside of the Yorkshire Dales National Park) for consideration.